 Now grab your favorite highlighter or illuminator and come strobe with me!

-For the cheek bones, I’m using the e.l.f.
+- Highlight the cheek bone.
+For the cheekbones, I’m using the e.l.f.
 Studio small stipple brush because it covers a little more area and I want my cheeks to pop.

 And you’re done!
 Here’s the finished look.

 It’s a little subtle in this picture because I couldn’t find the right lighting.
 But compared to the very first picture, you can notice the glow in my face.
 It really brightens your face and makes you look more awake.
 And trust me, it shows up a lot more in person!
 I hope you all had fun with this tutorial.

 Related: New Year, New Glow with Derma E